MicrosoftDocs/power-automate-docs/articles/customize-sharepoint-page-approvals.md

 1. Select **Create flow**.

-1. Optionally, you might need to sign into the services that this Power Automate template uses.
+1. Optionally, you might need to sign in to the services that this Power Automate template uses.

 1. Select **Continue**.

 1. Provide a **Flow name**, at least one name in the **Approvers** box, and then select **Create**.

     > [!div class="mx-imgBorder"]
     > ![Screenshot that shows the create menu item.](media/customize-sharepoint-page-approvals/flow-name-approvers-create.png "Create menu item")

-That's it!
+Your flow is complete.
 Now, each time a page is added or modified, an approval request goes to the **Approvers** you listed in the flow.

 The page approval flow is just like any other flow, so it's listed in the **My flows** tab.